cloudflare/wildebeest/docs/troubleshooting.md

 If your zone is on Free plan, you do not need to worry about false positives.
 We have crafted [free WAF rules](https://blog.cloudflare.com/waf-for-everyone/) covering targeted high severity vulnerabilities.

-If your zone is on Pro plan or above, **and** if you have deployed [WAF managed rules](https://developers.cloudflare.com/waf/managed-rules/) in this zone, there is a chance a few incoming messages are blocked as malicious, such as messages containing code examples.
+If your zone is on Pro plan or above **and** you have deployed [WAF managed rules](https://developers.cloudflare.com/waf/managed-rules/) in this zone, there is a chance a few incoming messages are blocked as malicious, such as messages containing code examples.
 When this happens, you may miss these messages in your feeds.
 These blocking events can be examined further using [Security Events](https://developers.cloudflare.com/waf/security-events/) where matching [ruleset and rule](https://developers.cloudflare.com/waf/managed-rules/reference/) is logged.

 <details>
 <summary>Block event example</summary>